configcat/cpp-sdk/DEPLOY.md

       ...
   }
   ```
-- Commit & Push
+- Commit & Push with commit message like `[configcat] Update to version 2.5.5`.
 - Run `./vcpkg x-add-version --all`
-- Commit & Push
+- Commit & Push with commit message like `[configcat] Update to version 2.5.5`.
 - Create a PR from the fork to [vcpkg](https://github.com/microsoft/vcpkg) master branch.
+PR's title should be like `[configcat] Update to version 2.5.5`.
 - Make sure the PR is merged by the vcpkg team.